apache/couchdb-documentation/rfcs/010-per-document-access-control.md

   work around this and potentially prefix docs with the username before writing/replicating them in.

-* _security members are allowed to write design docs, but the have to have an `_access` field and those design docs with an `_access` field are ignored on the server side.
+* _security members are allowed to write design docs, but they have to have an `_access` field and those design docs with an `_access` field are ignored on the server side.
 Db-admin ddocs get indexes built as normal.